lana Buckley

 1. Dehydrated Skin

-Dehydration is a specific condition where the skin lacks sufficient moisture in its layers.
-This is a serious concern that can lead to other skin issues.
-It is essential to understand that dehydrated skin can be either dry or oily.
+Dehydration is a specific condition in which your skin lacks adequate moisture in its layers.
+This is a serious concern, as it can lead to various other skin issues.
+It is important to note that dehydrated skin can affect both dry and oily skin types.

 Preventive Measures:

-Minimise the effects of "digital ageing."
-If you spend long hours working at a computer, pay extra attention to skin hydration—apply moisturising masks in the morning and evening.
-Keeping a hydrating mist spray on hand for use throughout the day is beneficial.
-Place a small dish of water and a cactus near your screen to improve air moisture levels.
-If working from home, apply a hydrating mask.
-For mobile phone use, switch your screen to a warmer, yellow-toned setting to reduce strain.
+• Minimise the effects of "digital ageing."
+If you spend long hours at a computer, make hydration a priority.
+Use a moisturising mask in the morning and evening.
+Keeping a hydrating mist nearby for use during the day is also beneficial.
+You might also place a small bowl of water or a cactus near your workspace to help increase air moisture levels.
+If working from home, consider using a hydrating mask regularly.
+Adjusting your screen to a warmer setting can also help reduce strain..

 2. Skin Sensitivity